 Built in the early 1600s, the earliest planned square in the city is enclosed by red brick houses and arcades of shops, bars, and restaurants.
 Many a famous French people have lived here; including Cardinal Richelieu and Victor Hugo.

-17. Have an espresso at one of the many cafés in the area
+17. Have an espresso at one of the many cafés in Paris

 Originally a church, the Paris Pantheon is now the resting place of many famous French men and women (notably Voltaire, Victor Hugo and Marie Curie).
 Over time, it has been the scene of many a controversy, including a rumour that Voltaire’s body had been stolen and a feminist criticism in 2012 that very few women were actually interred in the Pantheon.